VoxeLibre/VoxeLibre/mods/PLAYER/mcl_hunger/README.md

 ## About hunger
 This mod adds a hunger mechanic to the game.
 Players get a new attribute called “satiation”:

-* A new player starts with 20 satiation points out of 30
+* A new player starts with 20 satiation points out of 20
 * Actions like digging, placing and walking cause exhaustion, which lower the satiation
 * Every 800 seconds you lose 1 satiation point without doing anything
 * At 1 or 0 satiation you will suffer damage and die in case you don't eat something
 * If your satiation is 16 or higher, you will slowly regenerate health points
 * Eating food will increase your satiation (Duh!)

-Important: Eating food will not directly increase your health anymore, as long as the food item is supported by this mod (see below).

-Careful!
-Some foods may be poisoned.
-If you eat a poisoned item, you may still get a satiation boost, but for a brief period you lose health points because of food poisoning.
-However, food poisoning can never kill you.

 ## Statbar mode
 If you use the statbar mode of the HUD Bars mod, these things are important to know: